TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- libcrypto.dll is missing on Windows if there's no OpenSSH installed
 - check code_escaped_nick for \`
 - jeszcze hook na nowy serv